-Professor of Organization Theory and Deputy Dean Cass Business School City University London
+Professor of Organization Theory and Deputy Dean Cass Business School City University London, UK

 Dialogic Organization Development is an absolute ‘must read’ book for academics, practitioners and students who claim to have an interest in processes of planned organizational change.
 The elaboration of dialogic OD offered in this edited collection is accessible, engaging and comprehensive.
 The editors and contributors pull off the rather rare feat of presenting thoughtful and thought-provoking insights which are both conceptually-rich and pragmatically-grounded.
 Writing an endorsement is easy when a book is this good!

 Fairmount | David L. Cooperrider Professor of Appreciative Inquiry Department of Organizational Behavior Case Western Reserve University, USA

 Gervase Bushe and Bob Marshak are a kind of next OD generation Bennis-Schein tandem—gifted thinkers each in their own right, but together even more daring as they are leading the new OD to its next major stage.
 Imagine what early OD would have been without the exciting union of academic rigor and powerful practice that the Schein-Bennis team so aptly perfected.
 Well the Bushe-Marshak collaboration, together with an amazing collection of other leaders in the field, has done the same and more: they’ve challenged much in our past and have somehow also achieved a joyous homecoming to what matters most in OD—it’s the democratic, dialogic, jointly created design of the fully human organization.

 Robert A. and Evelyn J. Ferris Chair Professor of Management and Organization Boston College, USA